 How safe is your organization from cyber threats?
 Cyber Threat Intelligence, often referred to as CTI, helps you to gather intelligence and safeguard your organization against cyber threats before they occurred.
-CTI not only protects yourself from such threats, but also helps you to respond them quickly and remove any breaches that may have resulted from the attack.
+CTI not only protects you from such threats but also helps you to respond to them quickly and remove any breaches that may have resulted from the attack.
 The 2015 Cyber Intelligence Summit, held earlier this year, for instance, discussed the various risks involved today.
 One of the ongoing topics for discussion was how DNS could be a control point for Cyber Risk.
 Ernst Young, in a study, reported how 67% of their respondents believed that Cyber Threats were on the rise.
 Scammers are everywhere, and threat intelligence reports states how scammers can use accomplices or even pay developers to create malicious tools.

 Understanding the Threats:

 Your organization needs a good CTI strategy to prevent downtime and loss of precious data to hackers.
 You need to know from where the threat is coming and what its nature is.
-Which will help to develop the right strategy – once you know the source of threat, you can adjust your defense process accordingly.
+This will help to develop the right strategy – once you know the source of the threat, you can adjust your defense process accordingly.
 In the long term, you can study the attacks and form an idea about the trend to get more information and make your CTI even more powerful and effective.

 Why do you need Cyber Threat Intelligence?

 Let us first understand what Cyber Threat Intelligence is.
 Do not look at CTI as a cure for all cyber threats.
 It is not a magic wand that will predict all future attacks or a one-stop measure to cure all cyber threats.
 CTI checks the history of such attacks & incidents and by understanding the mechanics of the internal environment find out what is most vulnerable while developing a defense strategy.